-These steps might help you to resolve the issue of your Laptop Sound Not Working error.
+Consequently, these steps might help you to resolve the issue of your Laptop Sound Not Working error.

 You can also check out –

-Hence, these were some of the methods which you can adapt to fix your problem of Laptop Sound Not Working.
+Hence, these were some of the methods which you can adapt to fix your problem with Laptop Sound Not Working.
 Most likely the issue would be cover and resolve well within the ways that have mentioned in this blog.
-If the error persists even after following every step and method mentioned then there might a hardware related issue that is bugging your system.
+If the error persists even after following every step and method mentioned, then there might a hardware related issue that is bugging your system.
 It might be best if you check it at a hardware and solution service center.
 Until then stay updated and stay ahead.